awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 on O₂scl.
 In order to help resolve these version conflicts, the ``acol`` utility (see :ref:`The acol Command Line Utility`) reports the two different HDF5 versions (see ``acol -v``) so that it is easy to check that they are the same.
-This is also particularly important when Python support is enabled, as O₂scl and h5py should also be working from the same HDF5 version (see more information about Python support below).

 .. _compile_homebrew: